 - Multiple voltage and frequency operating points provide optimal performance at the lowest power. - Voltage and frequency selection is software-controlled by writing to processor MSRs: - If the target frequency is higher than the current frequency, VCC is ramped up in steps by placing new values on the VID pins, and the PLL then locks to the new frequency. - If the target frequency is lower than the current frequency, the PLL locks to the new frequency and the $V{CC}$ is changed through the VID pin mechanism. - Software transitions are accepted at any time.
-If a previous transition is in progress, the new transition is deferred until the previous transition completes. - The processor controls voltage ramp rates internally to ensure glitch-free transitions. - Low transition latency and large number of transitions possible per second: - Processor core (including L2 cache) is unavailable for up to 10 ms during the frequency transition. - The bus protocol (BNR# mechanism) is used to block snooping. - Improved Intel® Thermal Monitor mode: - When the on-die thermal sensor indicates that the die temperature is too high the processor can automatically perform a transition to a lower frequency and voltage specified in a software-programmable MSR. - The processor waits for a fixed time period.
-If the die temperature is down to acceptable levels, an up-transition to the previous frequency and voltage point occurs. - An interrupt is generated for the up and down Intel Thermal Monitor transitions enabling better system-level thermal management. - Enhanced thermal management features: - Digital Thermal Sensor and Out of Specification detection. - Intel Thermal Monitor 1 (TM1) in addition to Intel Thermal Monitor 2 (TM2) in case of unsuccessful TM2 transition. - Quad core thermal management synchronization.
+If a previous transition is in progress, the new transition is deferred until the previous transition completes. - The processor controls voltage ramp rates internally to ensure glitch-free transitions. - Low transition latency and large number of transitions possible per second: - Processor core (including L2 cache) is unavailable for up to 10 $\mu s$ during the frequency transition. - The bus protocol (BNR# mechanism) is used to block snooping. - Improved Intel® Thermal Monitor mode: - When the on-die thermal sensor indicates that the die temperature is too high the processor can automatically perform a transition to a lower frequency and voltage specified in a software-programmable MSR. - The processor waits for a fixed time period.
+If the die temperature is down to acceptable levels, an up-transition to the previous frequency and voltage point occurs. - An interrupt is generated for the up and down Intel Thermal Monitor transitions enabling better system-level thermal management. - Enhanced thermal management features: - Digital Thermal Sensor and Out of Specification detection. - Intel Thermal Monitor 1 (TM1) in addition to Intel Thermal Monitor 2 (TM2) in case of unsuccessful TM2 transition. - Dual-core thermal management synchronization.

-Each core in the quad-core processor implements an independent MSR for controlling Enhanced Intel SpeedStep Technology, but all cores must operate at the same voltage.
-The processor has performance state coordination logic to resolve frequency and voltage requests from the four cores into a single voltage request for the package as a whole.
-If all cores request the same frequency and voltage, then the processor will transition to the requested common frequency and voltage.
+Each core in the dual-core processor implements an independent MSR for controlling Enhanced Intel SpeedStep Technology, but both cores must operate at the same frequency and voltage.
+The processor has performance state coordination logic to resolve frequency and voltage requests from the two cores into a single frequency and voltage request for the package as a whole.
+If both cores request the same frequency and voltage, then the processor will transition to the requested common frequency and voltage.
+If the two cores have different frequency and voltage requests, then the processor will take the highest of the two frequencies and voltages as the resolved request and transition to that frequency and voltage.